 If you’ve ever grappled with a long, exhausting night of homework, your resolve to keep studying may have started to flag long before you finished.

 Perhaps you promised yourself a reward in order to get through the study session, such as the latest episode of a show you like or your favorite takeout meal.

 Research from 2019 suggests music can activate the same reward centers in your brain as other things you enjoy.
 Rewarding yourself with your favorite music can provide the motivation you need to learn new information.

 If you prefer music that doesn’t work well for studying (more on that below), listening to your favorite songs during study breaks could motivate you to study harder.

 It can increase focus

-According to a 2007 study from the Stanford University School of Medicine, music — classical music, specifically — can help your brain absorb and interpret new information more easily.
+According to a 2007 study, music — classical music, specifically — can help your brain absorb and interpret new information more easily.

 Your brain processes the abundance of information it receives from the world around you by separating it into smaller segments.